anas-azouane/HW_mon/README.md

 - **Disk Monitoring**
   - Total and available disk space
   - Disk usage percentage
+- **Network Traffic Monitoring**
+  -Inbound and Outbound traffic of each network Interface
 - **Multithreaded Architecture**
   - Each monitoring component runs in its own thread
 - **Simple CLI Output**